LIT101: GRAND NARRATIVES & MYTHOLOGIES IN THE WESTERN TRADITION

 Some great narratives and mythologies have strongly influenced the self-construction and imagination of the West.
 These include legendary stories and mythologies of the Bible, ancient Greek and Roman narratives, as well as Celtic, Germanic and Slavic mythologies.

-In this eight-week course, a part of our Myth & Storytelling series, we’ll read and discuss some of the core texts of the Western mythological tradition together.
+In this eight-week course, a part of our World Literature series, we’ll read and discuss some of the core texts of the Western mythological tradition together.
 Based on a few exemplary texts, we’ll also look at later up-takes of mythological elements and the long-term effects of these narratives, which sometimes endure to the present day, especially in contemporary novels, films and art work, for example.